-It can seem a little daunting to commute to work on your bike, but we promise it’s actually easier than you think!
-In fact, with the right gear and preparation commuting by bike is a blast.
-It’s a great way to enjoy the outdoors, get some exercise, and it’s way more fun than sitting in a traffic jam.
+It can seem a little daunting to commute to work on your bike, but we promise that it’s actually easier than you think!
+In fact, with the right gear and preparation, commuting by bike is a blast.
+It’s a great way to enjoy the outdoors, get some exercise and it’s way more fun than sitting in a traffic jam.

 Choose a backpack you’re comfortable riding with, install a rack and panniers, or use both depending on how much you need to carry.
 Plan on packing whatever you need for work plus an extra set of clothes in case of sweat or bad weather.

-Consider investing in fenders and wider tires.
-Fenders reduce the chance you’ll get soaked from rain or snow flying up from your tires, and wider tires add traction and stability.
+Consider investing in mudguards and wider tyres.
+Mudguards reduce the chance you’ll get soaked from rain or snow flying up from your tyres, and wider tyres add traction and stability.
 That extra grip is especially nice if you want to ride throughout the winter.

 Always pack a rain jacket, even if you don’t think you’ll need it.
 You never know when a rogue downpour or drizzle will hit!
 Plus, it’s always nice to have a wind-blocking layer on hand for protection from the elements.

-If you can’t bring your bike to your desk, make sure you have a good quality lock to secure your bike outside or in your office building’s bike parking area.
+If you can’t park your bike by your desk, make sure you have a good-quality lock to secure your bike outside or in your office building’s bike parking area.
 We recommend using a u-lock.

 If you’re nervous about getting to work on time, pre-riding your route is a great way to understand how long it’ll actually take you door-to-door.
 Remember, the route you drive is not always the safest route by bike.
 Google Maps and other apps can help you find an alternative route that’s more enjoyable for bike riders.

-Give yourself a little more time than you need so that you won’t have to stress or rush in case of any unforeseen circumstances like a flat tire, terrible weather, etc.
+Give yourself a little more time than you need so that you won’t have to stress or rush in case of any unforeseen circumstances like a flat tyre, terrible weather, etc.

 About the Author: Trek